 Another common type of appeal is for a Rejected Offer in Compromise.
 This is considered your final opportunity within the administrative process to negotiate the submitted Offer In Compromise.
 A blank Form 12203 typically arrives in the mail along with the Rejected Offer.

 In addition, we also handle all other types of appeals.

 Why Choose Us?

 Final notices require immediate attention and it is unadvisable for a layman to call the IRS on their own.
-Our team of seasoned professionals handles the entire process on your behalf, starting from speaking to the IRS Agent, to conducting your hearing and negotiating a favorable way out.
-Your entire financial future could be compromised if IRS issues are not handled appropriately.
-However, when you choose us, you can rely on the experience and expertise of our lawyer and team to help you with your tax issues, no matter the complexity involved.
+You need a professional tax attorney, who can handle the entire process on your behalf, starting from speaking to the IRS Agent, to conducting your hearing and negotiating a favorable way out.
+Your entire financial future could be compromised if the IRS issues are not handled appropriately.
+However, when you choose us, you can rely on the experience and expertise of our tax lawyer and team to help you with your tax issues, no matter the complexity involved.

 Need more Info?

-If you need any assistance in matters related to IRS appeals or filing tax returns, feel free to get in touch with us.
-You can call us at (972) 734-1171 or fill out our contact form, and we will get back to you shortly.
+If you need any assistance in matters related to IRS appeals or filing tax returns in or around Dallas, Fort Worth TX, feel free to get in touch with us.
+You can call us at (972) 426-2553 or fill out our Free Case Evaluation Form and we will get back to you shortly.